 Responding Participant: Any individual who is alleged to have carried out one or more of the prohibited acts defined in this policy.

 Process Advisor: The College maintains a list of limited reporter employees who are trained to assist participants understand this policy and the resolution processes.
 These individuals are appointed by the College.
 They will report the incident to the Title IX Coordinator; however, they are not required to report personally identifiable information about the reporting or responding participants.
 Not providing identifying information may limit the College’s ability to conduct a thorough investigation and pursue disciplinary action.
 A process advisor is not a responsible employee as defined in this policy.

-Responsible Employees: These persons are College employees who have the authority to redress sexual violence, who have the duty to report incidents of sexual violence or other misconduct, or who a student or employee could reasonably believe has the authority or duty.
+Responsible Employees: These persons are College employees who have the duty to report incidents of sexual violence or other misconduct, or who a student or employee could reasonably believe has the authority or duty.
 All College employees and volunteers (defined as individuals having signed such forms in the current academic year) are considered responsible employees and have an obligation to report any knowledge of a sexual misconduct incident to the Title IX Coordinator or designee.
 A report to a responsible employee constitutes a formal report to the College and generally obligates the College to investigate the incident and to take appropriate steps to address the situation.
 These employees cannot guarantee confidentiality due to Austin College’s responsibility to provide a safe campus environment.
 Reports made to Campus Police will also be reported to the Title IX Coordinator.

 Responsible employees include: faculty, administrative staff, coaches, campus police, area coordinators, faculty mentors, communication/inquiry student leaders, resident assistants, and resident language house assistants.
 Process advisors are limited reporters and therefore are not responsible employees under this definition.